8bitbuddhist/PixelMaestro-Studio/docs/_sources/Preferences.rst.txt

 To open the Preferences dialog, click *Edit* > *Preferences*.

-**Note:** Some settings will require you to relaunch PixelMaestro Studio (or just load a new Maestro) before applying.
+..
+Note:: Some settings will require you to relaunch PixelMaestro Studio before applying.

 Maestro Options
 ---------------

-The *Maestro Options* let you configure the behavior of the Maestro and PixelMaestro Studio.
+The *Maestro Options* control certain Maestro settings, as well as the behavior of PixelMaestro Studio.

 Sections
 ^^^^^^^^

 *Sections* sets the number of Sections assigned to the Maestro.
-Sections are displayed in the top half of the main window in order from left to right.
+Sections are displayed in the Maestro Viewer from left to right based on their index number.

 Pause on Start
 ^^^^^^^^^^^^^^

-When checked, *Pause on start* automatically opens the Maestro in a paused state.
-This is useful if you want to create a Show from scratch, but don't want the timer running in the background.
-You can resume playback at any time by clicking the play/pause button in the center of the window.
+When checked, *Pause on start* opens the Maestro in a paused state.
+This is useful if you want to create a Show from scratch and don't want the timer running in the background when you create or open a Maestro.
+You can resume playback at any time by clicking the play/pause button in the Maestro Editor.

 Save Session on Close
 ^^^^^^^^^^^^^^^^^^^^^

-*Save session on close* saves your Maestro configuration when you exit PixelMaestro Studio.
-This configuration is automatically loaded the next time you open the program.
+*Save session on close* automatically saves your current Maestro configuration when you exit PixelMaestro Studio.
+The Maestro is automatically loaded the next time you open PixelMaestro Studio.

 Rendering Options
 -----------------

-*Rendering Options* control how the Maestro is displayed on the screen.
+*Rendering Options* control how the Maestro is displayed in the Maestro Viewer.

 Pixel Shape
 ^^^^^^^^^^^

-*Pixel shape* changes the shape of each individual pixel.
+*Pixel shape* sets the shape of each individual pixel.

-**Tip:** For best performance, set the pixel shape to *Square*.
+..
+Tip:: For best performance, set the pixel shape to *Square*.

 Refresh Interval
 ^^^^^^^^^^^^^^^^

-The *Refresh Interval* is the amount of time (in milliseconds) between Maestro refreshes.
+The *Refresh Interval* sets the amount of time (in milliseconds) between Maestro refreshes.
 A lower refresh interval provides smoother animations at the cost of increased CPU usage.

 Show Options
 ------------

 *Show Options* control how Shows behave.
-These options apply mostly to the Show tab.

 Max Event History Size
 ^^^^^^^^^^^^^^^^^^^^^^

-The maximum number of events to store in the Event History.
-This is useful when creating and editing Shows.
+*Max Event History Size* is the maximum number of events to store in the Event History.
+A larger history size lets you store more events to use in Shows, but at the cost of increased RAM usage.

 Events Trigger Live Device Updates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When enabled, Events that run in the Show tab also trigger :doc:`live updates <Device-Tab>` for any connected devices that have live updates enabled.
-This lets you run Show Events on a device without having to run a Show on the device itself, essentially using PixelMaestro Studio as a remote scheduler.
+When enabled, any Show Events that run in the Maestro PixelMaestro Studio will trigger a :doc:`live update <Device-Tab>` for any connected devices that have live updates enabled.
+This allows you to run a Show in PixelMaestro Studio without having to also run a Show on each of your devices.